28 January 2026

 I am generally disgusted by the disdain both for the arts and for artists in how “AI” boosters imagine replacing artists with robots.
 Surprising and weirdly impressive as developments in “‘AI’ art” art have been in the last few years, I cannot imagine thinking that “AI” is on a trajectory toward replacing novelists, painters, filmmakers, et cetera.
 I join those who refer to “‘AI’ art” as “slop” because of its deeply schlocky quality.

 But I don’t want to be a one-dimensional “AI” hater, and have been challenging myself to think about ways these tools can be useful.
-So here’s an idea I’m not sure is right, offered as a provocation to my thinking and others’.
+So here are some ideas I am not sure are good, offered as a provocation to my thinking and others’.

 Maybe “AI” illustrations are not a big problem because their distinctive janky quality signals what they are, meta-communicating I am using this as an ephemeral little instrument to communicate a simple intent, rather than as a subtle work.